 This glossary is by no means a comprehensive list.
 We will continue to add terms periodically as we continue developing this resource.
 Check back in regularly to learn new terms, or reach out to us if there is a term you would like to see defined!

 Afshar [rug, people] - the Afshar are a Turkic people who migrated from Central Asia to the Iranian Plateau nearly a millennia ago.
 Over the centuries they became a powerful force in the Persian military.
 They become so powerful in fact, that they were viewed as a threat and dispersed by some of the later Safavid shahs.
 The immense range of designs and motifs found in Afshar rugs can be attributed to the tribe’s wide geographic spread.

 Baluch [rug, people] - Baluch refers to a people that span from Eastern Iran, into Western Afghanistan and reaching throughout Pakistan and into the Punjab state of India.
 They are composed of many distinct groups that share common language, culture and customs.
 Traditionally they were mostly nomadic but currently many have adapted to settled life.
 Baluch rugs most commonly use a limited color palette of blue, red, brown and black, with ivory as an accent color.

-Endless Knot [design element] - One of eight auspicious symbols in Buddhism and Jainism.
+Endless Knot [technical term] - One of eight auspicious symbols in Buddhism and Jainism.
 It represents Samsara, the endless cycle of birth, death and rebirth.
 In the decorative arts it can have many connotations including wisdom and longevity.

 Gul [design element] - Translates to flower in Farsi (Persian) and can refer to variety of design elements from the rosettes on classical Persian rugs to the more abstract octagonal motifs prevalent on Turkmen weavings.